-A lifetime of unusually difficult moments, one after the other; and yet throughout my 45 years on this Earth, that life has been intertwined with unusual blessings as well.
-In some profound twist of events, the past 24 hours (just before writing this on 5/21/2019) has been a representation of that lifetime.
+I've had a lifetime of unusually difficult moments, one after the other; and yet throughout my 45 years on this Earth, that life has also been intertwined with unusual blessings.
+In a profound twist of events, the past 24 hours (just before writing this on 5/21/2019) has been a representation of that lifetime.
 It’s a tale of life, death and everything in between.
 It’s an example of so many intricacies of how the world and its creator works.

 For the past couple of months, in our “home”, we’ve been interacting with a staff full of people who are challenged by issues outside of their control.
 This group of people, even though they’ve been stressed and tested, shines brightly with the light of God.
 I don’t think some of them would agree with me on where that light comes from, but an argument would make no real difference in my point.

-Yesterday they put together a care package that took thought, presence and love.
+Yesterday they put together a care package for my wife, daughter and I that took thought, presence and love.
 It put a pinpoint of light on the idea that God works and speaks through all of us.
 It was a needed reminder that there is brightness in the world, even when challenge threatens to darken it.

 I’m no stranger to death; as I’ve lost many people, some to some pretty unconventional and ugly means.
 This aunt that I’ve lost, she lost two of her four sons before she left us.
 One was not just my cousin, but my friend who I’d spent time with outside of family functions.
-As far as I’m concerned he was a fallen soldier, one of God’s cause.
-Kev had his rough spots as any like us do, but he was generous with his friendship, his compassion and his love for others.
+As far as I’m concerned he was a fallen soldier, one who fought for God’s cause.
+Kev had his rough spots as any like us do, but he was often generous with his friendship, his compassion and his love for others.
 He taught other people, like me, things like self improvement.
-He did it out of love.
 When the pain of this life took him from us, I felt a shockwave through my soul that 20-some years later hasn’t yet been settled.

 This has left me with some confusion and has dug up some old feelings about losing my cousin, the one who was also my friend.
 It reminded me of the tremendous pain my aunt must have carried with her in the decades since her first loss; along side of the pain of the second one.
 It saddened me so much to think of someone I love, someone who loves me, being in that much pain.
 I’d also been reminded of the pain of losing my friend and cousin, and the pain he was in that took his life away.